Yarrney/sapper-tailwind-firebase-host/README.md

 npm install -D rimraf mkdirp ncp
 ````

-Then, you'll need to make an adjustment to the build and prebuild npm commands (uncomment the lines in pacakge.json - then delete/comment out the current linux/mac lines)
+Then, you'll need to make an adjustment to the build and prebuild npm commands in **package.json** (uncomment the lines in pacakge.json - then delete/comment out the current linux/mac lines)
 ````bash
 ...
 "build": "sapper build --legacy && ncp ./__sapper__/build ./functions/__sapper__/build",